Walk by the Spirit to Overcome Sin

 Like gravity, the law of sin is not the problem.
 Someone who commits suicide can’t blame gravity for jumping off a bridge and killing themselves.
 They chose that, gravity didn’t.
 So sin, when it presents itself to us we must simply not act on it.
 When we choose to act on the power of sin we bring it to life.
 Again, like gravity is a power, sin is a power as well because it is pushing at you at all times.
 The power of sin was introduced in the very first book of the Bible:

 “…sin is crouching at your door; it desires to have you, but you must rule over it.”
 (See Genesis 4:7)

 Christ in us has defeated the power of sin as well as death which comes from sin (see Romans 6:23, 1 Corinthians 15:55-57).
 So now all we have to do is be our true selves–a branch connected to Jesus who is the vine!
 (See John 15:5).
 Being ourselves as saints is the only way to overcome the sin in our physical members!
-After listing off what our lives will look like as we choose to walk by the flesh or by the Spirit of Christ in us, Paul tells the Galatians:
+Paul, after listing off what our lives will look like as we choose to walk by the flesh or by the Spirit of Christ in us, he tells the Galatians:

 “So I say, walk by the Spirit, and you will not gratify the desires of the flesh.”
 (Galatians 5:16)

 As you can see, our focus shouldn’t be on constantly battling sin.
 Instead, our focus should be on being who we truly are inside: children of God!
 (See John 1:12, 1 John 3:1).

 So today, my friends, know this: Refocus on who you are in spirit!
 You are sinless!
 You are holy, blameless, and blemish free!
 (See Colossians 1:22).
 Over time, as you realize this truth, you will see that the power of sin has no power over you at all!
 So be you today and sin won’t stand a chance!